1.800.923.6784

 You may wonder how to choose the right adoption agency.
 Besides doing your research and asking for recommendations from other people, you will want to contact each adoption agency and ask them questions.

-These 15 questions will help you gauge your adoption agency’s level of commitment and engagement with the adoption process.
+These five questions will help you gauge your adoption agency’s level of commitment and engagement with the adoption process.
 Let’s take a look at the questions you might ask:

 1. Are you licensed in my state?